The Erotic Is an Antidote to Death

 That tension, that dance, for me, is very much at the core of being human — freedom and responsibility, which probably is kind of the core of existentialist thinking.

 [music: “Turquoise” by Mooncake]

-Ms. Tippett: Esther Perel still has a private couples and family therapy practice in New York.
-She is executive producer and host of the podcast Where Should We Begin?
-And she is the author of two TED talks and two books: Mating in Captivity: Unlocking Erotic Intelligence and The State of Affairs: Rethinking Infidelity.
+Tippett: Esther Perel has a private couples and family therapy practice in New York.
+She hosts two podcasts, Where Should We Begin? and How’s Work?
+She is also the author of two TED talks and two books, Mating in Captivity and The State of Affairs.

-Ms. Tippett: The On Being Project is located on Dakota Land.
+The On Being Project is located on Dakota land.
 Our lovely theme music is provided and composed by Zoë Keating.
-And the last voice that you hear singing at the end of our show is Cameron Kinghorn.
+And the last voice that you hear, singing at the end of our show, is Cameron Kinghorn.